camicri/cube-get/docs/download-package.md

 Cube provides two ways of searching/listing packages to find them easily.

 #### Package Filter {docsify-ignore}
-Package lists were provided to filter the packages being shown by Cube.
+Package filters were provided to filter the packages being shown by Cube.

 `Asterisk` package filter.
 Showing the primary package filters.

 ![](_media/img92.png)

 `Games and Amusement`, a category type package filter.
+There were 9 categories you can use for filtering.

 ![](_media/img91.png)

 #### Search Bar {docsify-ignore}
 The search bar is located at the top of the package list.
-Cube searches for packages as you type on the search bar.
+Cube searches for packages as you type in the search bar.

 ![](_media/img35.png)

 !> The search bar will search packages under the currently selected package filter.
-To search for all packages, make sure to click `Asterisk => Available` first.
+To search package on all categories, make sure to click `Asterisk => Available` first.

 # Downloading Package

-Click `Download` on the package you want to download in the package lister.
+Click `Download` to download the package.

 ![](_media/img35.png)

 The package viewer will appear, showing the application's desciption, screenshot (if available), and the list of packages needed for that application.

-Think of these packages as fragments of your application.

 Click the `Download` button to start downloading.

 ![](_media/img36.png)

-The overall progress including the current package being downloaded will be shown.
+The overall progress including the current progress of package being downloaded will be shown.

 ![](_media/img38.png)